hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 ~~~
 {: .language-python}

-Moreover, we can visualize this information with Matplotlib making a histogram.
+We certainly can visualize this information with Matplotlib making a histogram :).
 > ## Exercise
 >
 > Make a histogram of the variable "sum_good_lep" for the sample "data_A" or another sample.